 WARNING: If a prohibited transaction occurs, the IRS could disqualify your IRA, essentially changing its tax-exempt status and making it a nonexempt trust.
 You would then be taxed on the entirety of your account.
 For example, even if you only invested $10,000 into the deal, but your account was worth $1MM, your whole account would be taxed.
 Ouch.

-So now that I’ve mentioned some of my favorite investments to own in my self-directed accounts, what are some of yours?
+I’ve mentioned some of my favorite investments to own in my self-directed accounts, so what are some of yours?
 Or what do you purposefully invest in outside of your IRA?